Dynamics of interacting bosons: a compact review: Introduction

-When $\beta>0$, then $w_N$ converges formally to the Dirac-delta interaction \bq \Big(\int_{\R^3}w\Big)\delta_0. \eq As long as $0\le \beta<1/3$, the range of the interaction potential (which is $O(N^{-\beta})$) is much larger than the average distance between the particles and there are many but weak collisions.
-Therefore, to the leading order, the interaction potential experienced by each particle can be still approximated by the effective mean-field potential $\rho*w_N$ where $\rho$ is the density of the system.
-If $\beta > 1/3$, then the analysis is expected to be more complicated due to strong correlations between particles.
-Despite the physical difference between the case when $\beta \leq 1/3$ and $\beta> 1/3$, the formal limiting behaviour of the interaction in \eqref{eq:interactionlimit} is the same in both cases.
-Therefore, we will call the regime when $\beta\in (0,1)$ the NLS regime as the limiting effective description of the condensate will be in that case be given by the nonlinear Schr\"odinger (NLS) equation.
+As long as ${0\le \beta<1/3}$, the range of the interaction potential (which is $O(N^{-\beta})$) is much larger than the average distance between the particles and there are many but weak collisions.
+Therefore, to the leading order, the interaction potential experienced by each particle can be still approximated by the effective mean-field potential $\rho*w_N$ where $\rho$ is the density of the system and $f*g$ denotes the convolution of two function $f$ and $g$.
+If ${\beta > 1/3}$, then the analysis is expected to be more complicated due to strong correlations between particles.
+Despite the physical difference between the case when ${\beta \leq 1/3}$ and ${\beta> 1/3}$, the formal limiting behaviour of the interaction in \eqref{eq:interactionlimit} is the same in both cases.
+Therefore, we will call the regime when ${\beta\in (0,1)}$ the NLS regime as the limiting effective description of the condensate will be in that case be given by the nonlinear Schr\"odinger (NLS) equation.

-The case when $\beta=1$ corresponds to the celebrated Gross--Pitaevskii regime in which strong correlations occur on very short length scales.
+The case when ${\beta=1}$ corresponds to the celebrated Gross--Pitaevskii regime in which strong correlations occur on very short length scales.
 The macroscopic properties of the system are well captured by the famous Gross--Pitaevskii theory \cite{Gro-61,Pit-61}.
 In this theory, a quantum particle is effectively felt by the others as a hard sphere whose radius is the scattering length of the interaction potential.
 Recall that the scattering length $\ao$ of the potential $w$ is defined by the variational formula

-When $w$ is sufficiently smooth, \eqref{eq:var scat} has a minimizer $0\le f\le 1$ that satisfies
+When $w$ is sufficiently smooth, \eqref{eq:var scat} has a minimizer ${0\le f\le 1}$ that satisfies

 The scattering length can then be recovered from the formula

 By scaling, the scattering length of $w_N=N^2w(N\cdot)$ is $\ao N^{-1}$.
 If we formally replace the interaction potential $w_N(x-y)$ in $H_N$ by $8\pi \ao N^{-1}\delta_0(x-y)$, we obtain a Hamiltonian with a Delta interaction.
 Such an object is (in three dimensions) mathematically not well defined.
 Nevertheless, it is usually taken as a starting point in the physics literature on cold gases.